Forest Fair Mall: 19881990: Grand opening and early years

-1990s: The Malls at Forest Fair and redevelopment
+1990s: The Malls at Forest Fair

 In May 1992, the owners announced The Malls at Forest Fair, a new concept for the mall.
 Under this concept, each wing would focus on a different theme of shopping.
 The southwestern wing, featuring Parisian and Elder-Beerman, became "The Fashions at Forest Fair", featuring apparel and traditional department stores.
 The northwestern wing, vacated by B. Altman, became "The Lifestyles at Forest Fair", with stores focused on home decor, entertainment, and sporting goods.
 Surrounding Bigg's, the eastern wing became "The Markets at Forest Fair", which featured tenants centered on "value, services, and convenience".
 Finally, center court and the former location of Bonwit Teller became "The Festival at Forest Fair", focused on entertainment and new restaurants.
 Lexington, Kentucky-based clothing store Dawahares opened its first Ohio store in the vacated Sakowitz space, while Subway and Hot Dog on a Stick joined the food court.
 By June 1993, further new tenants had opened, including a Sam Goody/Suncoast Motion Picture Company music and video superstore in the Lifestyle wing and a CompUSA electronics store in the Markets wing.
 At the time, each of the other wings was about 90% leased except for the Lifestyle wing, which was only 25% leased.
 Due to the increased traffic brought on by the new stores, many new retail developments were constructed at the I-275 interchange, while the increase in businesses also boosted tax revenues in Forest Park.
 The Altman's space remained vacant until late 1994 when Kohl's opened there.
 This was the first of three stores it opened that year as it entered the Cincinnati market.